How to build a website like Airbnb

 4. Raise funding (if you need to)

-In order to not stretch yourself too thin, it's a good idea to expand one new market at a time.
-According to Jonathan Golden, even Airbnb—a global marketplace by nature—saw benefits in a step-by-step approach:
+In order to not stretch yourself too thin, it’s a good idea to expand into one new market at a time.
+According to Jonathan Golden, even Airbnb, a naturally global marketplace, saw benefits in a step-by-step approach:

 “Our marketplace was global from day one, but there were numerous benefits to targeting specific geographies over a fixed period of time.
 We looked for tactics that showed promise, then figured out how to double down and get more sophisticated and scalable.
 There’s no single technique to credit with Airbnb’s early market growth; the sum of all of these strategies was greater than the parts.
 And your early course will rarely be linear.
 At one point, we were ramping up 50 markets simultaneously, and clearly spread too thin.
 After a moment of truth, we scaled back to a maximum of ten markets at a time.”

-Five rejected.
-Two didn't reply.
+Five rejected their pitch.
+Two didn’t reply.
 Founder Brian Chesky has shared screenshots of all five rejection emails and ends with an inspiring quote:

 “Next time you have an idea and it gets rejected, I want you to think of these emails.”